jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel.md

 :::

-1. Install the latest linux firmware packages **on the host system**.
+1. Install the latest Linux firmware packages **on the host system**.
 The name varies between distros.

    - On Debian: